opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 Fine-tuning the tools and pipeline in order to able to perform a opinion mining and named entity analysis on a new domain using trained modules

-(1) collect texts
++collect texts
-(2) send the text through the pipeline
++send the text through the pipeline
-(3) annotate a selection of the text
++annotate a selection of the text
-(4) train the model using the annotations
++train the model using the annotations
-(5) use a generic sentiment lexicon
++use a generic sentiment lexicon
-(6) generate a domain-specific lexicon
++generate a domain-specific lexicon
-(7) ??
++ ??

 ## Needed components

-Please elaborate...
+domain-specific text scraped (REF to wiki-scraper) or collected by the user

 ###general language lexicons

-Please elaborate...
+a generic sentiment lexicons for the OpeNER languages can be found here (REF) tools to generate generic sentiment lexicons can be found here (REF)

 ###toolkit to train the domain model for opinion mining